San Holo: 2015–2016: OWSLA, Spinnin, Monstercat, bitbird

 On 4 May 2015, he released a song called "Victory" on Monstercat.
 On 25 May 2015, he also released a music video of his song "Hold Fast" in Monstercat; both songs become part of Monstercat's 22nd album titled Contact and San Holo's Victory EP, also from Monstercat.
 On 4 September 2015, he released a video of his single with Father Dude called "IMISSU" on Spinnin' Records.
 On 2 October 2015, he released a remix of Porter Robinson's song titled "Natural Light".
 The remix became a part of Robinson's Worlds Remixed album.

 On 26 January 2016, he released a single with Yellow Claw named "Alright" through Owsla.
 This was Van Dijck's second song on OWSLA, after "Smile On Your Face" in 2015 with the French group Point Point.
 "Alright" later became a part of a compilation album by OWSLA called OWSLA Worldwide Broadcast.

 On 23 February 2016, Van Dijck released his single "We Rise" on OWSLA's NEST HQ imprint.
 This song would go on to become one of his most successful releases, reaching 60 million Spotify streams and over 100 million views on YouTube.

-On 11 March 2016, he released the New Sky EP, with a second single and music video on Monstercat called "They Just Haven't Seen It", featuring David Chris.
+On 11 March 2016, he released the New Sky EP, with a second single and music video on Monstercat called "They Just Haven't Seen It", featuring The Nicholas.
 This, as well as the EP title track, became part of Monstercat's 026 – Resistance.
 On 5 June 2016, he teased an unreleased song "RAW", which appeared as the background track of the credits in Episode 7 of Season 3 in the American comedy series Silicon Valley.
 It was then fully released on 19 July 2016.

 On 7 June 2016, he released a single named "Still Looking" on his own label bitbird.
 On 22 November 2016, he released his single "Light" on bitbird which debuted on #38 on the Billboard Hot Dance/Electronic Songs the week of 17 December 2016.
 The following week it made the highest gains on the chart rising 12 spots to #26 following a strong streaming performance.
 The next week it continued to climb to #19 for the tracking week of 31 December 2016 after continued streaming performance.
 The track reached its peak position at #13 on 11 February 2017, after climbing up from the 27th position the week before.
 "Light" spent a total of 20 weeks on the Hot Dance/Electronic chart.
 It has since surpassed 100 million streams on Spotify.